sarahswamps/jobcoin/README.md

 Run locally
 ### `npm test`

 There are some unit tests created.
+I could not get to all of them.
 ### `npm test`

 Some users that have JobCoins are 'Sarah', 'John', 'Bob' and 'Alice'